 The first step in overcoming poor body image is knowing where the negative self-talk comes from.
 While body issues are often generalised as a ‘weight problem’, or something exclusive to people suffering from eating disorders, there are many reasons why someone might feel insecure looking in the mirror.
 Perhaps they're unhappy with their appearance after physically-altering medical treatments such as a mastectomy, perhaps they have scars, or a visible disability.
-They might have been bullied as a child—look, there are way more reasons to feel bad about yourself than can be gone over.

 “Body image issues have a very complex presentation, and the root cause can be multi-faceted and vary greatly from one individual to the next,” says certified clinical counsellor Carly Power.
 “Body issues are so seldom about what they seem to be on the surface.
 It is not about weight, it is about fitting an ideal.
 People see that ideal and think that when they get there, they'll feel fulfilled.”